-Built 800 years ago, the lighthouse continues to serve its original function and is now the oldest operational lighthouse in the world.
+Hook Lighthouse is truly one of a kind.
+Built 800 years ago, the lighthouse continues to serve its original function and now boasts the accolade of the world’s oldest operational lighthouse.

-Step back in time with a guided tour of this intact medieval lighthouse.
-Discover its fascinating history: there’s been a beacon here since the 5th century.
+Step back in time with a guided tour of this astonishing still-intact medieval lighthouse.
+Discover Hook’s fascinating history, and there’s plenty of it given that this site’s been home to a beacon since the 5th century.

-Hear stories from life on the edge and find out more about technology at work keeping people safe at sea today.
-Then step out onto the lighthouse’s four-storey high balcony and enjoy spectacular panoramic views.
-Watch out for the sea spray which can reach the top of the lighthouse in stormy weather!
+Hear compelling stories from life on the coastal edge and find out more about the top-class technology at work keeping people safe at sea today.
+Then, step out onto the lighthouse’s four-storey high balcony to enjoy simply spectacular panoramas.
+Watch out for that refreshing sea spray though, it can reach the top of the lighthouse in stormy weather!

 Back at ground level pop into the visitor centre and gift shop.
-And be sure to leave time to treat yourself with a coffee and homemade scone in our café before you journey on to explore the Norman castles, Cistercian abbeys, historical gardens and sandy beaches around us.
+And be sure to leave time to treat yourself with a coffee and homemade scone in the café before you journey on to explore the Norman castles, Cistercian abbeys, historical gardens and sandy beaches all around beautiful County Wexford.

 A quick history

 - William Marshal, a Knights Templar, known as the Greatest Knight, built the lighthouse tower to protect and develop the shipping trade, which was so important in the 13th century.